 - a.
-The average rate will rise by 2.5% in line with the order by the Minister for Local Government on 14 December 2015 under the Fair Go Rates System. - b.
-Key drivers - i.
-To fund ongoing service delivery business as usual (balanced with greater service demands from residents) - ii.
+The average rate will rise by 2.0% in line with the order by the Minister for Local Government on 16 December 2016 under the Fair Go Rates System. - b.
+Key drivers - To fund ongoing service delivery business as usual (balanced with greater service demands from residents) - ii.
 To fund renewal of infrastructure and community assets - iii.
 To cope with growth in the population of Victorian residents (2.2% in the last year) - iv.
-To cope with cost shifting from the State Government (refer Paragraph 7) - v.
-To cope with a reduction in funding from the Commonwealth Government via the Victoria Grants Commission caused by their freezing of indexation of the grant - c.
-This will be a revaluation year.
+To cope with cost shifting from the State Government. - c.
+This is not a revaluation year.
 Valuations will be as per the General Revaluation dated 1 January 2016 (as amended by supplementary valuations). - d.
 The waste service charge incorporating kerbside collection and recycling will increase by 4.2% per property. - e.
 Note that for every \$100 in taxes paid by Victorian residents, rates make up approximately \$3.50.
-The other \$96.50 goes to the State and Federal Governments. - f.
+The other \$96.50 goes to the State and Federal Governments.4 - f.
 Refer Section 7 for further Rates and Charges details.